 Common triggers are:

 - Fungal infections

 This type may show up on one area of your body, such as the hands and feet.
-Sometimes it covers most of your body, which is called "generalized" pustular psoriasis.
-When this happens, it can be very serious, so get medical attention right away.
+Sometimes, it covers most of your body, which is called "generalized" pustular psoriasis.
+When this happens, it can be very serious, so get medical help right away.

 - Topical medicine (ointments you put on your skin) or systemic medicine (drugs that treat your whole body), especially steroids